ebi-uniprot/uniprot-manual/help/deleted_accessions.md

 <h2 id="redundant_sequence">Redundant sequence</h2>

-The entry has been deleted because it's sequence is redundant.
-Redundant sequences and over-represented sequences mean that we have too many accessions, or instances, of a protein.
-One example would be COVID-2 proteins.
-In the case of COVID-2, we have initially created UniProtKB entries for any COVID-2 sequence.
-This has caused an over-representation, and thus most of the redundant proteins have been deleted.
+The entry has been deleted because its sequence is redundant.
+Redundant sequences and over-represented sequences mean that we have too many instances of a protein in UniProtKB.
+One example would be SARS-CoV-2, where we initially, after the outbreak of the pandemic, created UniProtKB entries for all submitted SARS-CoV-2 sequences.
+This has caused an over-representation, and thus most of the redundant proteins have later been deleted.

 <h2 id="redundant_proteome">Redundant proteome</h2>

-A [redundant proteome](https://www.uniprot.org/help/proteome_redundancy_faq) is one in which there is another highly available similar proteome for the same species.
+A [redundant proteome](https://www.uniprot.org/help/proteome_redundancy_faq) is one in which there is another highly similar proteome available for the same species.
 The proteins from the redundant proteomes have been removed from UniProtKB to manage the size of the database.

 <h2 id="excluded_proteome">Excluded proteome</h2>

-An excluded proteome is deemed unsuitable to be retained in UniProtKB.
-Further details can be found at the [excluded proteome help page](https://www.uniprot.org/help/proteome_exclusion_reasons).
+An excluded proteome is deemed unsuitable to be retained in UniProtKB, and its entries are deleted.
+Further details can be found in the [help page about excluded proteome help](https://www.uniprot.org/help/proteome_exclusion_reasons).

 <h2 id="over-represented_sequence">Over-represented sequence</h2>

-The entry has been deleted because its sequence is over-represented.
-Redundant sequences and over-represented sequences mean that we have too many accessions, or instances, of a protein.
-One example would be COVID-2 proteins.
-In the case of COVID-2, we have initially created UniProtKB entries for any COVID-2 sequence.
-This has caused an over-representation, and thus most of the redundant proteins have been deleted.
+The entry has been deleted because its sequence is redundant.
+Redundant sequences and over-represented sequences mean that we have too many instances of a protein in UniProtKB.
+One example would be SARS-CoV-2, where we initially, after the outbreak of the pandemic, created UniProtKB entries for all submitted SARS-CoV-2 sequences.
+This has caused an over-representation, and thus most of the redundant proteins have later been deleted.

 # See also